-A new interpretation of Paul's call for reconciliation in 2 Corinthians, in terms of the epistle's rhetorical structure and its effect on its intended listeners.
+A new study of Paul's call for reconciliation in 2 Corinthians, in terms of the epistle's rhetorical structure and its effect on its intended listeners.

 Trade Information: LPOD